 The real reason babies and toddlers need ID for domestic flights

-Sure, all babies need passports to fly across the U.S. border nowadays, but if you think you can slip through airport check-in and onto the plane for a domestic flight without presenting any ID for your child under 2 years old, you might be making a costly mistake in time as well as in money.
+Sure, all babies need passports to fly over the U.S. border and back, but if you think you can slip through airport check-in and onto the plane for a domestic flight without presenting any ID for your child under 2 years old, you might be making a costly mistake in time as well as in money.
+Updated for 2018.

 One of the most frequent misconceptions I hear from parents preparing to fly with their babies and toddlers is that they don’t need ID for their child on domestic flights.